 How to Play

-Download a copy of the rules HERE (1.4 Mb PDF)
+Download a copy of the RULES for Castle Panic, (1.4 Mb PDF)

 Read the Castle Panic FAQs